Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Calibration

 \section{Calibration}

 Each period in the model represents a quarter.
-We calibrate the benchmark model to match the relevant U.S. economy moments.
+We calibrate the benchmark model to match the relevant US economy moments.
 We have two sets of parameters.
-One group of parameters is chosen externally based on literature and empirical evidence without using model-generated data.
-The other parameters are calibrated internally by simulating our model to match a set of relevant data moments.
-We set the share of black workers to be 19.1\% in the model, with the remaining being white workers. \Cref{tab: calibration} shows the internally calibrated parameter values, their targeted moments, the externally chosen parameters, and their sources.
+One group of parameters is chosen externally based on the literature and empirical evidence without using model-generated data.
+The other set of parameters is calibrated internally by simulating our model to match a set of relevant data moments. \Cref{tab: calibration} shows the values of the internal calibrated parameters, their targets, along with the externally chosen parameters and their sources.
+We set the percentage of black workers in the model at 14.9\%, based on the Panel Study of Income Dynamics (PSID) data from 1996 to 2014.\footnote{Our sample follows \cite{blundell2018children}.
+The share calculation follows \citet{nakajima2021monetary}.}